In this section

 Family law duty lawyers are available in Brisbane, Cairns and Townsville.

-Family Advocacy and Support Services operate Monday to Friday 9am to 4pm in Brisbane, Townsville and Cairns.
+Family Advocacy and Support Services operate Monday to Friday 9am to 4pm in Brisbane, Rockhampton, Townsville and Cairns.
 You may be referred by Legal Aid Queensland to this service for help if appropriate.

 The service can help unrepresented people on their court date (similar to the family law duty lawyer service) and people with very urgent family law issues (even without a matter in court).

 As part of these services, a lawyer may be able to give people information and legal advice, help prepare simple court documents (in limited situations), represent them in court (in limited situations) and help complete legal aid applications.
 A support worker may be able to help people prepare a safety plan, connect them with other services that may be able to help them and help complete legal aid applications.
+A mental health worker may be able to provide support at court, help people to access support for their mental health needs and prepare a mental health safety plan

 If you need help on the day you are going to court, then speak to the family law duty lawyer or intake officer at the court.